 Cookie brownies are one of those unique desserts that not many people are familiar with.
 Brownies are, I think, one of the most popular dessert choices for a quick and easy, decadent treat at home.
 And everyone is familiar with chocolate chip cookies.
-It's probably the most over-used, over processed foods on the market because they are so popular.
+It's probably one of the most over-used, over processed foods on the market because they are so popular.

 I don't know anyone, who cooks at home, who doesn't have a recipe for each of these popular desserts.
 And if you don't have a recipe, you likely have a favorite go-to brand of the boxed version.
 But have you ever considered layering the two into a casserole dish before baking?
 If not, you're in for an amazing treat!
 Soft and gooey fudge brownies on top—with the wonderful chocolate chip goodness on the bottom.
 Yum!

 We don't make this dish often, but it lasts for a while when we do because I make a huge casserole dish of it.
 We're that family that keeps a fork or a knife in the dish and just takes a hunk off the side when we have a sweet craving.
 And just like all of my other dessert dishes, this one is made with 100% all-natural, wholesome ingredients.
 I don't use any processed ingredients or artificial additives in my recipes.
 I use coconut sugar, coconut oil, homemade vanilla extract, organic baking soda and cocoa powder, raw, local honey and whole wheat flour (sometimes homemade almond, coconut, or oat flour).

 So I can rest assured that no matter what my family is eating, it's good for their bodies and they are getting wonderful vitamins and nutrients.
 There are no off-limit dessert foods in this house.
 With this recipe, you too can enjoy a guilt-free delicious treat.
 Let me show you how I made it!